lee-xin-jin-terence/concurrent-process-execution-system-programming/README.md

 ## Overview

 This program is a simple demonstration of system programming techniques in C. It simulates the creation of multiple child processes, each running a specific command in parallel.
-The program uses the `fork()` system call to create child processes and `exec()` to execute commands.
+The program uses the `fork()` system call to create child processes and `execl()` to execute commands.
 It also includes a wait mechanism to synchronize the parent process with the completion of its children.

 Key features:
 - Creation of multiple child processes using `fork()`.
-- Execution of commands using `exec()`.
+- Execution of commands using `execl()`.
 - Parent process waits for child processes to finish.
 - Error handling for invalid commands and process creation issues.